fabferri/az-pattern/100-01-ip-forwarding/README.md

 <properties
-pageTitle= 'ARM template to create a single VNets with three subnet and a VM working as ip forwarder' description= "ARM template to create a single VNets with three subnets and a VM working as ip forwarder"
+pageTitle= 'ARM template to create a single VNet with three subnet and a VM working as ip forwarder' description= "ARM template to create a single VNet with three subnets and a VM working as ip forwarder"
 documentationcenter: na
 services=""
 documentationCenter="na"